 Can I edit my files with Orgro?

-Orgro has experimental support for a limited set of editing features, namely:
+It also has a limited set of “structured” editing features, namely:

 • Toggling checkboxes on list items ([ ] ↔︎ [X])